jboss-developer/jboss-eap-quickstarts/hibernate4/readme.md

 Adding correct Dependencies
 ---------------------------

-AS7 (or EAP 6) provides JPA API and several ORM implementations like OpenJPA,Hibernate4 etc.
+JBoss AS7 (or EAP 6) provides both JPA as well as Hibernate4(as ORM) and also supports Hibernate3 etc.
-If you choose to use Hibernate packaged within AS7(or EAP6) you will need to first import the JPA API.
+If you choose to use Hibernate4 packaged within JBoss AS7(or EAP6) you will need to first import the JPA API.
 This quickstart demonstrates usage of Hibernate Session and Hibernate Validators.
 You will also need to add dependencies to the required Hibernate modules for using these features in pom.xml with scope as provided. for eg .